mtahon/graph-sync-monitor/README.md

 # The Graph - Syncronization Monitor

-This simple Python tools monitor the syncronization of a subgraph and predicts a target date for syncronization
+This simple Python tools monitor the syncronization of a subgraph and predicts a target date for syncronization.

+It works by polling The Graph every 10s for the indexing status of a subgraph.

 ## Installation